stakewise/v3-sdk/documentation/02-fundamentals/concepts.md

 ## Harvest (vault state update)

 Before deposits, mints, or other state-dependent reads can use the latest validator rewards, the vault must be **harvested** — its on-chain state updated with the latest oracle proof.
-The SDK provides `sdk.vault.getHarvestParams` to fetch the proof and `canHarvest` flag, and `sdk.vault.operate` to submit the state update transaction.
+The SDK provides `sdk.vault.getHarvestParams` to fetch the proof and `canHarvest` flag, and `sdk.vault.updateState` to submit the state update transaction (returns an empty hash if the vault is already up to date).
 Most user-facing flows do not need to call this manually; the deposit/withdraw paths handle it transparently.

 ## Subgraph indexing